rorione/Simple-voting-contract/README.md

 Values of vote from 'getVote(id)' are correct
       ✔ Vote should work corrclty (38ms)
 User1 vote reverted because proposal does not exists
-      ✔ Vote should return error if proposal doesn't exists New proposal created
+      ✔ Vote should return error if proposal doesnt exists New proposal created
 User1 vote reverted because proposal was expired
       ✔ Vote should return error if proposal is expired